ankit2020bhagat/Stable_Coin/README.md

 getEthPrice(): Retrieves the current ETH price in USD from the Chainlink oracle. getEthBalance(address user): Retrieves the ETH balance of a specific user. getNusdBalance(address user): Retrieves the nUSD token balance of a specific user.
-Customization
-The Stablecoin contract allows customization through the following parameter:

-depositFeePercentage: The deposit fee percentage, which is applied to the converted nUSD amount during deposits.
-This percentage is set during contract deployment.